Have you ever been in a business meeting, event, or even at home, and there was this issue nobody wanted to discuss or bring up?

 At first, we had to develop some group norms to avoid distorting the real issues or feelings of being attacked.
 We had to reassure them that if they had bad news or shared brutal facts, that person would not need to fear being singled out.

 Starting out, it took us some time to get comfortable addressing the elephant, but that time allowed for trust to be established among the team and for my direct reports to build trust with me.

 This tactic has worked out very well for us.
-I no longer bring it to every meeting, because issues are being addressed between stakeholders, before the meetings (which saves time), or the concerns are bought out to the forefront if needed at the meeting.
+I no longer bring it to every meeting because issues are being addressed between stakeholders before the meetings (which saves time), or the concerns are bought out to the forefront if needed at the meeting.

 The longer you ignore an issue, the worse it becomes.
 Then resolving conflict becomes much harder.
-It will effect organizational morale and cause businesses to lose top performers.
+It will affect organizational morale and cause businesses to lose top performers.
 Address problems now, and you’ll be glad that you did.